BioimageAnalysisCoreWEHI/napari_lattice/README.md

 ## **Documentation**

-Check the [Wiki page](https://github.com/BioimageAnalysisCoreWEHI/napari_lattice/wiki) for documentation on how to get started.
+Check the [Docs website](https://bioimageanalysiscorewehi.github.io/napari_lattice/) for documentation on how to get started.

 *************